Brisbane with Kids: 15 Top Things to Do

 Address: Corner of Grey & Melbourne Streets, South Bank, South Brisbane, Queensland

-South Bank, Brisbane's riverside entertainment precinct, is a family favorite, packed with kid-friendly attractions.
+Packed with kid-friendly attractions, South Bank is Brisbane's riverside entertainment precinct.
+This is a true family favorite.
 Not only is South Bank home to most of Brisbane's top museums and art galleries, it's also a great place to visit on a hot day or when your little ones need to burn off steam.

-As soon as the temperature soars, one of the most popular activities for kids is splashing in the free children's Aquativity water park, with fountains and play features themed around the Brisbane River.
+When the temperature soars, families make a beeline to the free children's Aquativity water park.
+It's one of the most popular things to do with kids on a hot day.
+They can splash in the fountains and play on features themed around the Brisbane River.
 Looking for some beach action?
 Head to the man-made lagoon at Streets Beach, where kids can paddle, and mom and dad can bask on the white-sand beach.

 For a little dry fun, budding chefs and foodies can sample some fresh-picked fruits, vegetables, and herbs at the Epicurious Garden.
 And after your little one is hooked on the flavors at this vibrant, edible garden, you can buy some fresh produce to take home with you at the harvest cart on Tuesday, Wednesday, and Thursday mornings.
 Better still, take the goodies to Picnic Island Playground.
 Here, you can relax on the rolling lawns while the kids run wild, soar on the swings, and clamber up the climbing structures.